 Cycle facilities are found on roads and pavements, as well as off road.
 Several teams across Highways and Transport have responsibilities for the planning and management of cycle facilities.
-For example, the Transport Policy Team plan new cycle facilities with the input from relevant stakeholders during the development of locuktraffical cycling and walking infrastructure plans while our Highway Safety Inspection Team undertake safety inspections of the highway, the frequency of which is determined by The Highway Hierarchy Definition Policy.
+For example, the Transport Policy Team plan new cycle facilities with the input from relevant stakeholders during the development of local cycling and walking infrastructure plans while our Highway Safety Inspection Team undertake safety inspections of the highway, the frequency of which is determined by The Highway Hierarchy Definition Policy.
 The Hierarchy Policy defines how important we think each road, footway or cycleway is based on usage and other factors.
 Cycle Facility maintenance works can be carried out by several teams and budgets across the service.
+A full inventory and condition survey has been undertaken of all Surrey's cycle network using image recognition cameras.
+Work is ongoing with stakeholders across the service to make best use of this data and produce a cycle hierarchy.